 HOW DIVORCE WORKS IN MICHIGAN

 Michigan is a no-fault divorce state.
-Simply put, this means that the person filing for divorce does not have to prove a claim that the other party is at fault for the break down of the marriage.
+Simply put, this means that neither party needs to prove a claim that the other is at fault for the breakdown of the marriage.

-However, it is possible to use certain claims, such as infidelity, to our advantage during asset distributions and for spousal support.
+However, it is possible to use certain claims, such as infidelity, abuse, or abandonment, to our advantage during asset distributions and for spousal support.

 To file for divorce in Michigan, you must have resided within the state for at least 180 days prior to the divorce filing and have resided within the county in which you file for at least 10 days.
 A complaint for divorce, along with all the supporting documents, will be filed by us in the county in which you reside.